cherihung/node-service-starter-ts-mongo/README.md

   - `handleResultType` a kind of combination of `handleWhenResult` and `handleType`.
 It checks against result passed up to cockatiel but then only checks against that object's instance type by constructor.
 Example creates a custom `ApiRemoteError` class based on status code range.
 And have cockatiel policy only retry error of that type.
 It can be very useful beyond `handleWhenResult` if we intend on retrying a range of http failures.

   Summary: Consider `handleAll` for simple one-time retry.
 Consider `handleWhenResult` for very limited retry cases like one http error code.
 Consider `handleResultType` for grouping retries by custom class.

+- Timeout example completed:
+  - `aggressive policy` immediate errors/aborts when the timeout MS is reached